Geoffrey Howe: Early life and education

 Having declined an offer to remain in the army as a captain, he matriculated at Trinity Hall in 1948, where he read law and was chairman of the Cambridge University Conservative Association, and on the committee of the Cambridge Union Society.
 He was called to the bar by the Middle Temple in 1952 and practised in Wales.
-On 28 August 1953, Howe married Elspeth, daughter of P. Morton Shand.
+On 28 August 1953, Howe married Elspeth Shand, daughter of P. Morton Shand.
 They had a son and two daughters.
 At first, his legal practice struggled to pay, surviving thanks to a £1,200 gift from his father and a prudent marriage.
 He served on the Council of the Bar from 1957 to 1962 and was a council member of the pressure group JUSTICE.
 A high-earning barrister, he was made a QC in 1965.

 Choosing a parallel career in politics, Howe stood as the Conservative Party candidate in his native Aberavon at the 1955 and 1959 general elections, losing in what was a very safe Labour Party seat.
 He helped to found the Bow Group, an internal Conservative think tank of "young modernisers" in the 1950s; he was one of its first chairmen in 1955–1956 and edited its magazine Crossbow from 1960 to 1962.
 In 1958, he co-authored the report A Giant's Strength published by the Inns of Court Conservative Association.
 The report argued that the unions had become too powerful and that their legal privileges should be curtailed.
 Iain Macleod discouraged the authors from publicising the report.

 Harold Macmillan believed that trade union votes had contributed towards the 1951 and 1955 election victories and thought that it "would be inexpedient to adopt any policy involving legislation which would alienate this support".
 Through a series of Bow Group publications, Howe advanced free market ideas, primarily inspired by the thinking of Enoch Powell, which was later to be known as Thatcherism.